Updates from Sally Shiekman

 Karen E. Crepps

-Sally worked with us to understand our needs, out architectural preferences, and our financial capabilities.
+Sally worked with us to understand our needs, our architectural preferences, and our financial capabilities.
 She patiently showed us properties from Aspen to Glenwood Springs, and we fell in love with our house in Carbondale.

 Randi Lowenthal